541 lines

 of the other</span></p>

-<p>The common part of these two paths is <code>std::io</code>, and thats the complete first
+<p>The common part of these two paths is <code>std::io</code>, and that’s the complete first

 path.
 To merge these two paths into one <code>use</code> statement, we can use <code>self</code> in